Bile Reflux

 Can medications help treat bile reflux?

-Are there lifestyle changes that can help manage bile reflux?
+Are there any lifestyle changes that can help alleviate bile reflux symptoms?

 Is surgery an option for treating bile reflux?